What Is The Value Of Diamond Chips?

 If you happen to be looking at a piece of jewellery with diamond chips, here's what you should know about the characteristics that determine their price:

 Color of Diamond Chips

-As with all diamonds, how colorless a diamond chip is affects its value: The more visible yellowish color you can see in a stone, the less valuable it is.
+As with all diamonds, how much color a diamond chip has affects its value: The more visible yellowish color you can see in a stone, the less valuable it is.

 It is also important for diamond chips to be uniform in terms of color when a lot of them are set together in a piece of jewellery: You don't want a patchwork of stones with visible darker and lighter clusters.